AndreaArduino/netcentric/README.md

 The Docker container has the following features:
 * **base image**: CentOs 7 latest version
 * **installed packages**: Puppet - latest version
-* **existing Puppet module installed**: jfryman-nginx
+* **existing Puppet module installed**: jfryman-nginx - allows Nginx management

 ### jfryman-nginx Puppet module customizations

+The jfryman-nginx Puppet module is extended/customized within the Docker container as described below:

 * **puppet/nginx.pp** - Puppet custom manifest to install Nginx web server with default configurations
 * **puppet/nginx_redirect.pp** - Puppet custom manifest to implement Nginx redirects for domain.com.
 In particular it deploys an Nginx configuration file /etc/nginx/sites-enabled/domain.com.conf with the redirects implementation - allowing Nginx to listen on both port 80 and 443 for domain.com.
 A self-signed SSL certificate for domain.com is created within the Docker container at build time and made available to Nginx web server.
 * **puppet/nginx_proxy.pp** - Puppet custom manifest to implement an Ngnx forward proxy with custom log format.
-In particular it deploys an Nginx configuration file /etc/nginx/sites-enabled/domain.com.conf/forward_proxy.conf with the forward proxy configurations - allowing Nginx to proxy any request received on port 8080 towards Google DNS name server 8.8.8.8 - and custom log format.
+In particular it deploys an Nginx configuration file /etc/nginx/sites-enabled/forward_proxy.conf with the forward proxy configurations - allowing Nginx to proxy any request received on port 8080 towards Google DNS name server 8.8.8.8 - and custom log format.

 ## Setup for testing